Senior royals gather to honor Prince Philip at memorial - NewsBreak

 Senior royals gather to honor Prince Philip at memorial

-LONDON — (AP) — Queen Elizabeth II walked into Westminster Abbey through a side door Tuesday, making good on her wish to attend a service of thanksgiving for her beloved husband Prince Philip.
+Queen Elizabeth II walked into Westminster Abbey through a side door Tuesday, making good on her wish to attend a service of thanksgiving for her beloved husband Prince Philip .

 The monarch entered the church on the arm of her second son, Prince Andrew, then separated from him to walk to her seat alone, easing concerns about her health that had raised questions about whether she would attend.
 It was her first major public event in months, since unspecified mobility issues hampered her ability to get around.